Malaita dolphin drive hunt

-Dolphin are hunted in Malaita in the Solomon Islands in the South Pacific, mainly for their meat and teeth, and also sometimes for live capture for dolphinariums.
+Dolphins are hunted in Malaita in the Solomon Islands in the South Pacific, mainly for their meat and teeth, and also sometimes for live capture for dolphinariums.
 Dolphin drive hunting is practised by coastal communities around the world; the animals are herded together with boats and then into a bay or onto a beach.
 A large-scale example is the Taiji dolphin drive hunt, made famous by the Oscar-winning documentary film The Cove.
 The hunt on South Malaita Island is smaller in scale.
 After capture, the meat is shared equally between households.
 Dolphin teeth are also used in jewelry and as currency on the island.

 Species and reasons

 The dolphins are hunted in a similar fashion as in other drives, using stones instead of metal rods to produce sounds to scare and confuse the dolphins.
 The hunting season lasts roughly from December to April, when the dolphins are closest to shore.
 As in other countries, the dolphins are hunted for their meat for local consumption, and, as explained below, the Malaitans have experimented with live capture for export.
 One reason for the hunt that appears to be specific to the Solomon Islands, however, is the desirability attached to the teeth of certain species.

 The dolphin teeth have a value in trade and in brideprice ceremonial traditions, funeral feasts and for compensation.
 The teeth of melon-headed whale were traditionally the most desirable, however hunting resulted in that dolphin species becoming rare in the ocean off Malaita.
 The other species hunted are spinner dolphin and the pantropical spotted dolphin.
 While Indo-Pacific bottlenose dolphin (Tursiops aduncus) have been captured for live export, their teeth are not considered to have any value.